The Racket

 The total runtime of The Racket is 84 minutes (1h 24m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.5/10, and global collection metrics, The Racket stands as a successful venture for the creators.
-It remains an essential piece of the 1928 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.5/10, and global performance metrics, The Racket is classified as a HIT.
+It remains an essential part of the 1928 cinematic calendar.

 Frequently Asked Questions